pitchayasak/Multiverse-Stellar/testnet/README.md

 **Remove log contains Root account secret key when done.**

 ---
 ## Notes<br>
-* Documents to install Stellar-Core + Horizon to connect to Private Stellar Network will coming soon<br>
 * If you have any question please send email to **pitchayasak.s@gmail.com**

 ---